 Research output per year

 Dr. Platsas has served in academic posts in the UK, Russia, Spain and elsewhere having previously attained academic ranks of Reader in Law and Associate Professor of Law.
-He is a qualified Advocate of the Greek Bar Association.
+He is a qualified Advocate of the Greek State Bar of Advocates.
 He received his education in Greece, the UK, Ireland and Germany.

 In addition to serving in various academic roles, Antonios has been Treasurer of the British Association of Comparative Law, University Staff Governor for Academic Base at a British HEI, reviewer in various academic journals and has reported in 2014 to the International Academy of Comparative Law with regard to the internationalisation of legal education in the UK.